-Up to the date of issue of the financial statements, the HKICPA has issued a number of amendments standard, which are not yet effective for the year ended 31 December 2021 and which have not been adopted in these financial statements.
+Up to the date of issue of the financial statements, the HKICPA has issued a number of amendments, new standards and interpretations, which are not yet effective for the year ended 31 December 2022 and which have not been adopted in these financial statements.
 These include the following which may be relevant to the Bank.